-->

 4. Trim vines to encourage bushier growth.

-5. Ideal for low-light or indirect light environments.
+5. Can grow in low-light or indirect light.

 2. Lucky Bamboo (Dracaena sanderiana)

-Despite its name, it’s not true bamboo but a member of the Dracaena family.
+It is actually not a bamboo but belongs to the Dracaena family.
 Lucky bamboo is a feng shui plant for its ability to bring positive energy.
-This plant thrives in water and is often sold in decorative vases.
-Its unique, sculptural look and feng shui benefits make it a stylish addition to any home.
+This plant grows well in water and is grown in beautifula decorative bottles and vases.
 How to grow lucky bamboo

 Lucky Bamboo grow well in Water